greatxue/coding_language/cpp_tut/5_cpp_container.md

 - Iterators for the `Set` class deliver the elements in the order imposed by the standard comparison function for the value type; the `HashSet` class is unordered.
 - Iterators for the `Lexicon` class always deliver words in alphabetical order.

-We will discuss more about *STL* in the appendix.
+We will discuss more about *STL* later.

 ---